myapos/vue_portfolio_template/README.md

 ## Description

 This project will provide a theme/template for building a bilingual Single Page Application (SPA).
-The theme uses the Vuex store in order to keep any data that the App needs to diplay.
-Also it uses [Tailwind](https://tailwindcss.com/) behind the scenes in order to toggle between light and dark theme.
+Currently the supported languages are Greek and English.
+For static data manipulation, the theme uses the [Vuex](https://vuex.vuejs.org/) store.
+Finally, behind the scenes it uses [Tailwind](https://tailwindcss.com/) in order to take advantage of it's powerful features.

 ## Demo